Piromalli 'ndrina: Entrepreneurial mafia

-The Piromallis redirected the 'Ndrangheta clan from its rural base to an entrepreneurial criminal organisation assuming dominance over several public works in the Gioia Tauro area, particularly in the construction and operation of the new container seaport.
+The Piromalli family transformed their 'Ndrangheta clan from a rural-based group into an entrepreneurial criminal organization, gaining control over numerous public works projects in the Gioia Tauro area.
+Their influence was particularly strong in the construction of a massive steelworks complex and its supporting infrastructure on the Gioia Tauro plain, including a rail link and the Gioia Tauro port.
+These developments were part of the so-called "Colombo package" – named after then Prime Minister Emilio Colombo – introduced to appease the unrest sparked by the 1970 Reggio revolt, which erupted in response to the decision to designate Catanzaro as the official seat of Calabria’s regional administration.
 When in 1974 businesses involved in the expansion of the port and steelworks in Gioia Tauro offered a three per cent kickback to be left in peace the three leading 'Ndrangheta families at the time, Antonio Macrì, the Piromalli brothers and the De Stefano brothers rejected the offer and wanted to be sub-contracted on work carried in order to control the projects.

-The subcontracts for the steelwork in Gioia Tauro, whose total value reached the astronomic amount of US$3.8 billion were largely distributed on the basis of territorial criteria.
+The subcontracts for the steelworks in Gioia Tauro, whose total value reached the astronomic amount of US$3.8 billion were largely distributed on the basis of territorial criteria.
+The 'Ndrangheta clans secured control of all subcontracts, directly managing 70% of them and imposing an 8% kickback on the remainder carried out by non-mafia firms.
 More than half the contracts were granted to the Piromalli family, which dominated the area where the steelwork was supposed to be built.
-The managers of the consortium responsible for the completion of the port and the steelworks made Gioacchino Piromalli an official associate – the company subsequently did not suffer from extortion or inflicted damage of any kind in an area where the previous 154 explosive attacks were committed.
+The managers of the COGITAU consortium, tasked with completing the Gioia Tauro port and the related infrastructure for the steel plant, officially brought Gioacchino Piromalli into the organization as an associate.
+During the foundation-stone laying ceremony, which marked the start of construction and was attended by former (and future) Prime Minister Giulio Andreotti (at the time Minister of Budget), the company selected Piromalli to serve as the host of the event.
+The company subsequently did not suffer from extortion or inflicted damage of any kind in an area where the previous year 154 explosive attacks had been committed.

 The 'Ndrangheta exploited the construction of the steelworks until the project was abandoned when the government decided there was no economic base for it.
-In 1977 disagreements about business interests emerged between Piromalli and the De Stefano clan.
-A hit squad headed by Peppe Piromalli killed the clan's boss Giorgio De Stefano.
-Some 1,000 people were killed in clan wars over the construction contracts.
+Meanwhile, conflicts over business interests arose between Piromalli and the De Stefano clan, contributing to the First 'Ndrangheta War, which lasted from 1974 to 1977 and resulted in 233 deaths.
+At the end, a hit squad headed by Peppe Piromalli killed the clan's boss Giorgio De Stefano in November 1977, and the Piromalli's gained the upper hand.